Shawn Wasabi

-Shawn Michael Serrano (born May 26, 1994), professionally known as Shawn Wasabi, is an American record producer from Salinas, California.
+Shawn Michael Serrano (born May 26, 1994), professionally known as Shawn Wasabi, is an American artist, composer, and record producer from Salinas, California.
 He is credited as a co-inventor of the Midi Fighter 64, a custom musical software controller.
+Shawn has accumulated hundreds of millions of views on his original Youtube works.
 He resides in Los Angeles.

 Biography

 Shawn Wasabi was born in Salinas, California.
 He was born to Filipino parents, with his father from Manila, and his mother from Cebu.
 At a young age, he learned piano.

 In 2013, Shawn Wasabi started producing music after his friend left the Midi Fighter 3D at his house.
 Since then, he has uploaded his live mashups, which have all garnered millions of views on YouTube.

 In 2015, he released "Marble Soda", using a Midi Fighter 64.
 It contains samples from 153 different tracks and sounds.
 The video for the song reached 1 million views on YouTube within 48 hours of being uploaded.

 In 2016, he was nominated for the Breakthrough Artist award at the 6th Streamy Awards.

 In 2017, he released "Spicy Boyfriend".
 In that year, he also released "Otter Pop", which featured guest vocalist Hollis.
 The Fader placed it at number 27 on the "101 Best Songs of 2017" list.

 In 2018, he released "Squeez", which featured guest vocalist Raychel Jay.
 The song was included on Papers "10 Songs You Need to Start Your Weekend Right" list, as well as The Faders "20 Best New Pop Songs Right Now" list.

 His debut studio album, Mangotale, was released in 2020.

+Shawn Wasabi also produces music for other artists.
+His production credits include songs with Cynthia Erivo, eaJ, JIHYO (of TWICE), Kid Cudi, The Rose, Rose Gray, Royal & the Serpent, Saweetie, and many more.
+He achieved his first top 40 production with KATSEYE's "Internet Girl" debuting at #29 on the Billboard Top 100.